C17388633/SciFiUI/README.md

 Except the button class, the other classes in this assignment will be sub classes of the mechobject class.
 When a subclass has been created it will be added to an Array List called 'mechObjects'.
-This allows the assignment to use polymorphism to aallow each object in the class to render on screen for the user to see.
+This allows the assignment to use polymorphism to allow each object in the class to render on screen for the user to see.

 # What I am most proud of in the assignment